Posts Tagged ‘datestamp’

 In 2016 it was the £5 that received the first makeover, and Winston Churchill was selected to feature on the note.
-Jane Austen soon followed on the £10 note and now, as chosen by the British public, renowned artist JMW Turner graces the new £20 polymer note.
+Jane Austen soon followed on the £10 note and JMW Turner was selected to feature on the £20 polymer note last year.

 But it’s not only the design that makes this note special.
-You see, the Bank of England have described this note as the most secure banknote yet.
+You see, the Bank of England have described their polymer notes as the most secure series of banknotes yet.
 So, I’m of course curious to see what special security features have been worked into the design of our newest banknote…

 Britain’s most secure banknote

-Let’s take a closer look at some of the security features incorporated into the design:
+Let’s take a look at some of the security features incorporated into the design:

-- Transparent windows – the foil in the large see-through window is blue and gold on the front, and silver on the back.
+- Transparent windows – the foil in the large see-through window is green and gold on the front, and silver on the back.
+Within the gold foil squares the image changes between ‘50’ and a ‘£’ symbol when tilted.
 Plus, there’s a second, smaller window in the bottom corner.

-- Changing holograms – the hologram beneath the large clear pane will alternate between reading ‘Twenty’ and ‘Pounds’ depending on what way you tilt the note.
+- Changing holograms – the hologram beneath the large clear pane will alternate between reading ‘Fifty’ and ‘Pounds’ depending on what way you tilt the note.

 - Foil patches – a silver foil patch contains a 3D image of the coronation crown.
-There is a second purple foil patch which contains the letter ‘T’.
+There is a second red foil patch which contains the letters ‘AT’.

-- Raised dots – you’ll find three clusters of raised dots in the top left hand corner.
+- Raised dots – you’ll find four clusters of raised dots in the top left hand corner.
 This tactile feature helps blind and partially sighted people identify the value of the note.

 If you’re interested…